 Wow, I have not had any postings since the end of November!
-Hopefully I can start testing new dishes again and post more frequently this summer.
+Hopefully, I can start testing new dishes again and post more frequently this summer.

 Vegetarian Pho is delicious.
 The best thing about this recipe is it is super easy to make and takes much less cooking time than making regular Beef Pho.
-For the “meat” choices, just go to your local Asian grocery store and pick up some vegetarian “meats,” mushrooms, and tofu to use as meat substitute.
+For the “meat” choices, just go to your local Asian grocery store and pick up some vegetarian “meats,” mushrooms, and tofu to use as a meat substitute.
 You can use anything you like for this recipe.
 If you have guests or family members that are strictly carnivores, make this broth and you can buy some thinly sliced top round and or chicken for them while you enjoy the “meatless” options.
 They probably won’t be able to tell the difference!

 Ingredients for Vegetarian Pho Broth: